Jabal Amil: History

 Historical accounts suggest a Shiite presence at Jabal Amil by the 10th century, with the arrival of Shia-oriented Yemeni tribes like the Amilah.
 However, local traditions claim an even earlier conversion to Twelver Shi'ism by a companion of the Prophet Muhammad, Abu Dharr al-Ghifari.

 Despite claims of being the earliest Shi'ite center, evidence points to Hillah in Iraq as a prominent center of religious learning for early Amili scholars (12th-14th centuries).
 It wasn't until the 14th century that Jabal Amil saw the rise of its own scholarly institutions and a surge in the number of Shi'ite scholars.
 This culminated in the 15th and 16th centuries, when Jabal Amil became the leading center of Shi'ite learning, with a focus on legal, linguistic, and doctrinal studies.
 However, by the 16th century, economic and political factors led to a decline in these institutions and a mass migration of Amili scholars – particularly to Safavid Iran – that lasted for about two centuries.
 The Safavids' invited Shi'ite scholars from Jabal Amil to their court to legitimize their rule over predominantly Sunni Persia and promote Shi'ite conversion.

+Much like Mount Lebanon served as a haven for Christians in the Levant, particularly Maronites, as well as the Druze, Jabal Amil became a refuge for Shia communities, offering relative safety from Sunni rule and intermittent persecution, especially following the restoration of Sunni dominance in the Levant after the fall of Frankish rule.

+Mount Amel Castles

+The Mount Amel Castles comprise five fortified sites in southern Lebanon: Beaufort, Toron, Dubieh, Maron, and Chamaa Castles.
+Built and adapted from the medieval period to the 19th century, they formed a strategic defensive and administrative network influenced by Crusader, Ayyubid, Mamluk, Ottoman, and local rulers.
+In July 2026, they were designated a UNESCO World Heritage Site and subsequently classified as endangered.